gaebar/gaebar.github.io/README.md

 As soon as changes are merged into the `master` branch, the page will automatically be built by **[Netlify](https://netlify.com)**.
 It is then deployed as a static site using the Netlify CDN.

-## How to Install locally 🏗️

- - npm / yarn install
- - gatsby devlop

-## 🚀 Quick start
+## Quick start 🏗️

-Follow the instructions on the Gatsby website to **[install the Gatsby CLI](https://www.gatsbyjs.org/tutorial/part-zero/)**
+Install the basic dependencies and the Gatsby CLI by following the **[Gatsby Environment Set Up](https://www.gatsbyjs.org/tutorial/part-zero/)** guide.

-Next, use yarn to get website package dependencies installed
+Next, use yarn to get website package dependencies installed:

 ``` sh
 yarn